Edit in GitHubLog an issue

 Using the retrieved propositions

-The following example shows how to iterate through the propositions returned earlier and retrieve the HTML content.
+The following example shows how to iterate through the propositions returned earlier and retrieve the HTML content and content cards.
 Please adapt the solution to suit the needs of your application and use the returned proposition content appropriately.

 Java